American passport to Japan

 Can United States citizens extend their stay in Japan?

-Do I need health insurance to visit Japan?
+Do I need travel insurance to enter Japan?

 This information is for reference only.
 Always verify requirements with the official embassy or consulate before travel.
 Data is for informational purposes only and does not constitute legal advice.